stuartgrubb/Illuminate/README.md

 # ![image](https://i.imgur.com/chXMyEu.png) Illuminate

+## Warning
+Following the implementation of Vanguard, Riot Games are now suspending players using third-party lobby revealers.
+See [Tweet](https://x.com/RiotK3o/status/1792706933952311352).

+## About
 Illuminate is a PowerShell script that queries the LCU API to reveal your team's summoner names in champ select.

 It contains a small GUI that displays summoner names and includes prepopulated links for OP.GG, U.GG, and Porofessor.
 No need to copy and paste!